 outreach and service

 I strongly believe in education as a path to equality.
 I am invested in creating educational and professional development opportunities for female identifying individuals and minority students in STEM.
 It is crucial to strengthen the recruitment and retention efforts towards such underrepresented populations, especially in Mathematics.
-I proudly volunteer for several causes, and have organized some events of my own.
+I proudly volunteer for several causes, have launched new programs, and organized events of my own.

 For more information about my leadership experiences, outreach, and mentoring, please download my CV below.